Chartreux Cat Indoor Living Guide

 Chartreux cats with moderate energy levels need a moderate amount of stimulation to thrive indoors, including interactive toys and regular play sessions.

-With a typical weight of 7-16 lbs and lifespan of 12-15 yrs, the Chartreux requires thoughtful care tailored to their specific breed characteristics.
+Between the 7-16 lbs adult size and 12-15 yrs lifespan, the Chartreux has enough breed-specific care considerations that early familiarity with them pays off throughout ownership.
 The Chartreux cat is distinguished among felines by its short coat, moderate energy disposition, and a personality that has captivated cat enthusiasts worldwide.

 Enrichment & Play